lidaof/eg-docs/docs/local.rst

 Local track files
 =================

-We realized that not every group can setup a web server with CORS enabled, since version 48.0.0, we added the ability to read local track files or entire folder as a datahub, which means you can *upload* track files on from your hard drive to the browser.
-The formats for the track files are the same as the ones used for being hosted on a webserver.
+We realize that not every research group has the ability to set up a web server with CORS enabled.
+As of version 48.0.0, we added the ability to read local track files or an entire folder as a datahub.
+This means the user can *upload* track files from their hard drive to the browser.
+The format for these track files is the same as those that are hosted on a webserver.

-.. note:: the track *uploaded* through the file upload dialog *cannot* be saved to browser's local
+.. note:: The tracks *uploaded* through the file upload feature *cannot* be saved to the browser's local
-          storage, thus, when you refresh the browser, your local tracks will gone.
-You need to re-upload them (like re-grant the permission to the browser to read your local files).
+          storage.
+Thus, when you refresh the browser your local tracks will be gone.
+Tracks need to be re-upload to re-grant the browser permission to read  local files.
           This is a security setup of Javascript.
-You can create a ``hub.config.json`` file to speicify files as a local datahub.
-Even though after every refresh your tracks are gone, but it woule be easier to just upload the local datahub again then uploading individual tracks separately.
+To avoid uploading multiple files repeatedly, the user can create a ``hub.config.json`` file to specify files as a local datahub.
+In this manner, after a refresh event the user can just upload their local datahub again instead of uploading individual tracks separately.

-.. important:: Since the user need to give permission to the web browser to access
+.. important:: Since the user needs to give permission for the web browser to access
-               the files at local hard drive, so the local track **can not** be saved into ``Session``.
-Please consider use HTTP(S) hosted tracks to work with the session function.
+               files on a local hard drive, tracks from a local hard drive **cannot** be saved into ``Session``.
+Please consider using HTTP(S) hosted tracks to work with the session function.

 Upload files as tracks
 ----------------------

-To use your local track files, format your files to the correct format, open the ``Upload Track`` menu from ``Tracks``:
+To use your local files, make sure to format your files correctly.
+First, open the ``Upload Track`` menu from ``Tracks``:

 .. image:: _static/upload1.png

-By default, you will be at ``Add Local Track`` tab.
-First, choose your track file format:
+By default, you will be on the ``Add Local Track`` tab.
+Second, choose your track file format:

 .. image:: _static/upload2.png

-Second, choose your files, you can choose many files of same type if your track only contains one file, like ``bigWig``, ``bigBed``, ``HiC``, ``bigInteract``, or you can only choose 2 (a pair of) files if your track need an **index** file, like ``bedGraph``, ``methylC`` etc.
+Third, choose your files.
+You can choose many files of same type if the track upload type only requires one file (``bigWig``, ``bigBed``, ``HiC``, and ``bigInteract``) or if the track upload type requires a data file and **index** file (``bedGraph``, ``methylC``, etc.) then you need to upload each pair individually.

 .. image:: _static/upload3.png

-Example of choose 2 local bigWig files:
+Example upload of 2 local bigWig files:

 .. image:: _static/upload4.png

-The 2 bigWig tracks are added:
+The 2 bigWig tracks are added to the browser view:

 .. image:: _static/upload5.png

-Example if choose 1 local bedGraph track, (please choose both track file and index file):
+Example upload of 1 local Bedgraph track and its associated index file:

 .. image:: _static/upload6.png

-The bedGraph track is added:
+The bedGraph track is added to the browser view:

 .. image:: _static/upload7.png

-Upload files or folder as datahub
+Upload files or a folder as a datahub
 ---------------------------------

 If you want to upload many different types of track files to the browser, you can do that too!